 Visitors have a tendency to travel in larger tour groups

 Tourists travelling for leisure will most often travel in larger, Chinese tour groups.

 Agencies take care of Chinese tourists and often organize group travel.
-This is beneficial as it is likely to increase the number of people travelling.
-According to the latest report by national tourism agency in China, 70% of Chinese people travel through agency organized groups.
+This is beneficial as it is likely to increase the number of people traveling.
+According to the latest report by the national tourism agency in China, 70% of Chinese people travel through agency organized groups.
 There are a number of reasons for this.

 -Language barrier: many Chinese citizens do not speak English so they need a guide

--Fear of adventure: most Chinese people have never travelled abroad until the recent decade, so they are less eager to explore alone.
+-Fear of adventure: most Chinese people have never traveled abroad until the recent decade, so they are less eager to explore alone.
 They turn to experienced travel agencies and feel more comfortable with other Chinese citizens.

 – The Chinese live in a more collective, communist society where people are used to doing things in groups.